 When visiting Bali, your trip is not complete without a visit to Besakih Temple.
 Known as the Mother Temple, this is the largest, most ancient temple, and the most important temple on the entire island.

 Located in Besakih Village, Karangasem, precisely on the slopes of Mount Agung, which is the highest mountain (and most famous volcano in Bali), this temple has 23 smaller temples, including the Penataran Agung Temple and the Basukian Temple.
 The temples in the Pura Besakih complex were built on six levels which makes it appear more like a terrace in a rice field.

 People often have religious ceremonies here, and every year there are at least 70 festivals held inside this temple complex.
 If you are interested in learning and watching more about Balinese culture, the temple is a must-visit!

 Goa Lawah Temple

 Goa Lawah in Pasinggahan Village, Klungkung has unique characteristics, different from other temples.
 Thousands of bats inhabit this cave and the noise that the bat colony makes amazes the visitors.
 These bats are protected and prohibited from being hunted or captured.

-According to the local community, the cave’s tunnel connects to the mouth of the Raja Cave in the Besakih Temple Complex, which is about 30 kilometers away.
+According to the local community, the cave’s tunnel connects to the mouth of the Raja Cave in the Besakih Temple Complex, which is about 30 kilometres away.
 In 1917 the tunnel collapsed due to a big earthquake!

 Lempuyang Temple, locally called Pura Lempuyang Luhur, is one of Bali’s oldest and most respected temples.
-You have to go through the steep stairs of more than 1,700 steps to reach the Luhur temple.
+You have to go through steep stairs of more than 1,700 steps to reach the Luhur temple.